Environment

 6. Biome:

-The term biome is a combination of Greek word bios (= life) and noun suffix - (o) ma (= mass, growth).
-A biome is a large regional unit characterised by a major vegetation type and associated fauna found in a specific climate zone.
+The term biome is a combination of the Greek word bios (life) and the noun suffix "-(o)ma" (mass, growth).
+A biome is a large regional unit characterized by a major vegetation type and associated fauna found in a specific climate zone.

 For example:

-The largest and most nearly self-sufficient ecological/biological system is designated as the Ecosphere/Biosphere.
-Ecosphere /Biosphere includes all the living organisms interacting with physical environment as a whole to maintain a self-adjusting, loosely controlled pulsating state.
+The largest and most nearly self-sufficient ecological/biological system is designated as the ecosphere/biosphere.
+The ecosphere/biosphere includes all the living organisms interacting with the physical environment as a whole to maintain a self-adjusting, loosely controlled, pulsating state.

-Note: A simple formula to remember levels of ecological organisation (Ecological hierarchy):
+Note: A simple formula to remember levels of ecological organization (ecological hierarchy):

 More Related Articles